raspberrypilearning/hamster-party-cam/README.md

 Adding lights and music to the party is fun, but could keep *you* awake at night, and may become a little annoying to adults.
 It may also scare hamsters of a shy disposition.

 ##Community:
-Based on an idea submitted for the Raspberry Pi Poster Competition December 2013 by...
+Based on an idea submitted for the Raspberry Pi Poster Competition December 2013 by Violet.
-It's been a pleasure to make this project a reality.
+It's been a pleasure to make this Raspberry Pi poster project idea a reality.

 ![](poster.JPG)